Programs for Enrichment and Specialization

 AFROTC is an educational program designed to provide college students the opportunity to become Air Force officers while completing a bachelor’s degree.
 The AFROTC program provides superior hands-on leadership training and is designed to prepare cadets to assume positions of increasing responsibility as officers in service to their country.

 Normally, the program is four years, but in some instances students can complete requirements in three years.
 The first two years of the program, the General Military Course (GMC), consist of a one-hour class, three hours of leadership laboratory/practical military training and two hours of organized physical conditioning each week.
 AFROTC cadets compete for entry into the last two years of the program, the Professional Officer Course (POC).
 Competition includes both quantitative and qualitative factors, such as grade point average, unit commander’s evaluation, aptitude test scores and physical fitness test scores.
-If selected, cadets must complete a four-week summer Field Training Program at Maxwell Air Force Base in Montgomery, AL before entering the POC.
+If selected, cadets must complete a 14-day summer program referred to as Field Training at Maxwell Air Force Base in Montgomery, AL before entering the POC.

 After earning a degree and successfully completing all Air Force ROTC requirements, cadets are commissioned as Air Force officers with a four-year active duty service commitment.
 Pilots, Combat Systems Officers and Air Battle Managers have longer service commitments upon completion of specialized training.